 You will manage your payments through your Retirement Services Online account – which you’ll have to create one once you’re approved.

-Most choose to have their payments directly deposited into their back account.
+Most choose to have their payments directly deposited into their bank account.
 The OPM is currently phasing out of offering physical checks as an option, so your only other option is to receive your monthly payments on a Direct Express debit card.

 Regardless, it’s important to make sure your mailing address is up to date in your retirement services account in case the OPM mails any information.
+It’s also important to make sure all of your banking information is up to date with the OPM.

 When will you receive payments?